martinboers/plcnext-book/src/ch00-00-introduction.md

 Controllers from the PLCnext Control range can perform the role of traditional PLCs<sup>3</sup>, however they also include features that will be familiar to software engineers with a more general programming background.

-### IEC 61131-3 software developers
+### IEC 61131-3 Software Developers

 Traditional PLCs generally can be programmed using any language defined by the IEC 61131-3 standard.
 Controllers from the PLCnext Control range are no different.
-For these developers, Phoenix Contact provides PLCnext Engineer software.
+For these developers, Phoenix Contact provides [*PLCnext Engineer*][plcnext-engineer] software.

-### Matlab Simulink software developers
+### Simulink® Software Developers

-(something here)
+Simulink® is software for graphical, model-based development of dynamic systems.
+Simulink® models can be integrated into the PLCnext Engineer development environment using the [*PC Worx Target for Simulink*][simulink-add-on] software add-on.

 ### Software engineers with experience in C/C++, Rust, C#, Java, Python, Javascript, HTML5, Go, ....